Labor Market Overview, December 2018

 County Labor Market Watch

-Here are the numbers by county for local labor market data.
+Here are the numbers by county and by micro/metro area for local labor market data.

 For more information about the economic conditions and challenges facing your community, visit our County Snapshots page.

 Fundamental Economic Barriers Remain

 Too many leaders in Washington DC and Raleigh claim that our economy is doing great, a stark contrast to the dire economic realities that far too many communities and families in North Carolina face.
 The North Carolina Budget and Tax Center regularly analyzes state and local economic conditions, and barriers to economic opportunity should not be swept under the rug and ignored.